rbignon/woob/docs/source/guides/module.rst

 #) convert this value to int type

-When you want to access some attributes of your :class:`HTMLPage <weboob.browser.pages.HTMLPage>` object to fill an attribute in a Filter, you should use the function construction for this attribute.
+When you want to access some attributes of your :class:`~weboob.browser.pages.HTMLPage` object to fill an attribute in a Filter, you should use the function construction for this attribute.
 For example::

 	def obj_url(self):